A BRIEF INTRODUCTION ABOUT METRO SOUTH COOPERATIVE BANK

 The purpose of MSCB is to provide banking and credit services for cooperatives as well as to individuals and/or the public in general.
 Its main mission is to assist cooperatives in their financial needs, as they have not been receiving adequate attention, in terms of credit support by a banking industry that shuns away from the “poor” segments of society.
 The cooperatives are often perceived as high risks, in terms of credit worthiness and with very limited growth potential, by the commercial banks.

-MSCB started its operation with only forty-five (45) cooperative-members-shareholders.
+MSCB started its operation with only thirty four (34) cooperative-members-shareholders.
 Together they contributed to the bank’s paid-up capital of P33 million in 1997.
-At the end of 2008, the number of cooperative investors/shareholders has grown to almost 900 cooperatives bringing up the bank’s paid-up capital to P135 million in 2008.
-Its total resources has correspondingly increased to P904 million, with a total loan portfolio of P500 million.
-Recently, the Land Bank of the Philippines (LBP) approved equity and rediscounting line amounting to P105 Million.
+At the end of 2013, the number of cooperative investors/shareholders has grown to almost 900 cooperatives bringing up the bank’s paid-up capital to P 310 million in 2013.
+Its total resources has correspondingly increased to P 1.4 Billion, with a total loan portfolio of P 833 million.

 MSCB is a unique bank with a unique position and ability to tap on the vast market of cooperatives, its main client base.
 It is unique in terms of its wide, diverse and active institutional membership base with varied business and economic activities.
 Finally, the membership base (cooperatives of banks, teachers/school, soldiers, hospitals, farmers, fisherfolks, offices, parishes, market, urban poor, community, etc.) can be readily tapped to increase capital, deposits and loan volume.